decaby7e/website/content/_index.md

 interesting parts of my life and provide credentials and contact info for prospective employers (or you like that kinda stuff because you're weird/a bot?).

-My name is Jack Polk (@decaby7e) and I'm a graduate from The University of Florida with a Bachelors of Science in Computer Science.
-My current work focuses are frontend and backend web development in Typescript, Kotlin, and Python.
-My current life focus is climbing the tallest, coolest rocks and not dying in the process.
+My name is Jack Polk (@decaby7e) and I'm a computer nerd.
+My current work focuses are building distributed systems at AWS, frontend/backend web development, and homelab/self-hosting.
+My current personal focus is on climbing the tallest, coolest, most remote rocks in Washington and not dying in the process.

-Some of my personal interests include:
+Some of my other interests include:

-- Self-hosting
-- Rock climbing
 - Biking
-- Backpacking
 - Making little songs

 If you would like to contact me, send me an email! (decaby7e at this domain) 📫